 Our guiding document in regards to our mission, policies, and procedures is our constitution.
 It is regularly reviewed and amended as necessary.
 It is approved by the University, as well, to make sure we are kept in compliance with their policies for student organizations.
 It is up to the Executive Board to interpret the constitution when decisions need to be made.
 In an effort to keep all of our members informed, we are making it available for you to read.
 If you would like clarification, or have any questions, please contact us.

 The Executive Team

-Nick is currently a sophomore intending to major in Informatics.
-Originally from Chicago, and then the Chicago suburbs, Nick sought out Indiana University for a variety of exciting reasons.
+Nick is currently a junior intending to major in Informatics.
+From the Chicago suburbs, Nick sought out Indiana University for a variety of exciting reasons.
 The main factors were the business school and campus setting.
 He started to really gain interest in politics in high school, especially around the 2008 election season.
 Ever since he has been keeping up with current issues; and, upon arriving to IU, he joined the CRs to help promote the republican cause.
 Mixing his passion and background of technology with his political inclination, Nick hopes to help keep the CRs widely known and accessible around the campus, state, and nation.

 Lindsey is a junior majoring in Economic Consulting and Finance with minors in History and Spanish.
 Lindsey grew up in Bloomington, IN and some of her earliest memories consist of being babysat by the IUCRs helping on her father’s campaigns.
 She discovered a passion for politics at a young age after attending George W. Bush’s first inauguration.
 Lindsey hopes to inspire other conservatives to seek change in America.
 In addition to her involvement with the IUCRs, Lindsey serves as the Finance Vice President of Alpha Delta Pi and the Marketing Director of Women in Business.